jo-yrabbit-sandbox/sandbox-api-server/docs/how-to-setup-cloud.md

 * Go to EC2 security group (sandbox-api-server-ec2-sg)
   * Add inbound rule to allow traffic to Redis:
     * Custom TCP, Port 6379, Source: redis-security-group ID
-* Go to Redis ElastiCache security group ()
+* Go to Redis ElastiCache security group (sandbox-redis-elasticache-sg)
   * Add inbound rule (AWS console will not allow you to edit the existing one, so delete the existing one):
-    * Custom TCP, Port 6379, Source: sandbox-redis-elasticache-sg
+    * Custom TCP, Port 6379, Source: sandbox-api-server-ec2-sg

 ### Deploy (manual)